Imprint (Vision of Disorder album): Release and promotion

 Imprint was released in the United States on July 28, 1998, and in Europe on August 3, 1998.
 The album debuted and peaked at number 10 on the Billboard Heatseekers Albums Chart, and number 197 on the UK Albums Chart.
 In July 1998, Vision of Disorder toured the East Coast of the United States with Day in the Life.
 The band then toured with Anthrax, before embarking on a co-headlining tour of North America with Roadrunner labelmates Sepultura and Earth Crisis.
 Vision of Disorder spent the rest of 1998 touring the countries of Japan, New Zealand and Australia, and the U.S. state of Hawaii.
 Tensions during the Australia tour almost led to the band breaking up that year.

 According to Fleischmann, Roadrunner pulled Vision of Disorder's tour support four months after Imprints release and asked them to start working on another album; he said the band were offended by this and took it as a sign the label "hated" the album and them.
 After several meetings, Vision of Disorder left the label.
 Fleischmann said that Vision of Disorder were offered a better record deal and a $150,000 advance for their third album with Roadrunner but turned it down, citing the label's perceived lack of faith in the band and their desire to have a fresh start.
 Imprint was later reissued in 2004 as part of Roadrunner's "Two From the Vault" series with Vision of Disorder, and by Music on Vinyl in 2018.

 Reception and legacy

 Imprint received positive reviews from critics.
 Prato of AllMusic and Arnopp of Kerrang! both praised the album for presenting a heavy sound differing from contemporary acts similar to Korn; the former hailed it as "the best heavy album of 1998".
 Terry of Terrorizer likened it to Pantera's Far Beyond Driven (1994), considering it to have such "obvious" crossover appeal "as to make any normal conventions around the hardcore/metal divide redundant."
 Martin Popoff highlighted its complex arrangements and alternating vocals and called it "Organic, manic, and stuck underground like a pig".
 In a more mixed review, Mike Breen of the Cincinnati CityBeat felt that Vision of Disorder's "wall of rage gets pretty linear after a few listens".
+Jan Jaedike of Rock Hard likewise stated that whilst its "level of aggression remains high, powerfully impressive, and effortlessly flattens everything in its path [...] this also includes the individuality of [Vision of Disorder]."